aws-controllers-k8s/community/docs/contents/proposals/secrets/secrets.md

 ### How will the Kubernetes API server and ACK RDS controller replace specified fields?
 Upon Alice calling the command, the Kubernetes API server writes the new CR to storage.
 The ACK RDS controller detects the change, reads the CR, and calls the Kubernetes API to retrieve the Secret information.
 The controller then reads the output, decodes the Secret value, and calls the createDBInstance method from the RDS API, passing in the decoded Secret for the field MasterUserPassword.
-Lastly, the Kubernetes API server receives an updated status.
+Lastly, the ACK RDS controller sends the Custom Resource with an updated 'Status' field to the Kubernetes API server.
 These processes are shown below.

 #### Kubernetes API and ACK RDS Controller Flowcharts